Windows 10: Find the original key on your computer

 (Get-WmiObject -query 'select * from SoftwareLicensingService').
 OA3xOriginalProductKey

-If you don't see anything showing up, it means your system doesn't include the Windows key in the BIOS, as is often the case with home computers, devices that use OEM Builder or those originally sold with a Windows 10 license.
+If you do not see something displayed, it means that your system does not include the Windows key in the BIOS, as is often the case with home computers, devices that use OEM System Builder, or those originally sold with a Windows 10 license.

-Network administrators who manage licenses using Key Management Services can have information about the computers located on the using a different set of options for the same PowerShell command.
+Network administrators that manage licenses using key management services can have information about computers on their network using a different set of options for the same PowerShell command.

 To see all the details about the current license status of a machine, use the following command: